 The DAT at a Glance

 Your DAT score is more than just a formality in the admissions process.
-Dental school admissions committees use your DAT score in conjunction with your college record to assess whether you have the academic foundation upon which to build a successful dental career.
+Dental school admissions committees use your DAT score in conjunction with your academic record to assess whether you have the academic foundation upon which to build a successful dental career.
 Consequently, a high score on the DAT will have a direct, positive impact on your dental school application.

 The DAT is designed to provide dental schools with common measures for comparing the qualifications of applicants.
 The exam measures general academic aptitude, comprehension of scientific information, and perceptual ability.
 The test is offered exclusively on computer and consists of a battery of four distinct tests: Survey of Natural Sciences, Perceptual Ability, Reading Comprehension, and Quantitative Reasoning.